 Walking taco casserole makes taco night even easier!
 Seasoned ground beef gets a tangy, creamy boost from cream cheese mixed in, topped with crunchy Fritos or Doritos and gooey, melted cheese.
-This easy taco casserole is an effortless weeknight dinner ready in only 25 minutes!
+This easy taco casserole is an effortless weeknight dinner or an easy meal train recipe, ready in only 25 minutes!

-- Ground beef – Use ground chuck for more flavor, ground sirloin or lean ground beef for a healthier option.
-Alternatively ground turkey may also be used.
+- Ground beef – Use ground chuck for more flavor, but ground sirloin, lean ground beef, or ground turkey may also be used.

 - Cream Cheese – Adds a touch of creaminess and tang to compliment the taco flavor.
 A 1/2 cup sour cream can also be used or omit for a dairy-free base.

-- Cheese – I use whatever I have on hand, usually cheddar cheese, but monterey jack cheese, pepper jack, or a Mexican blend cheese will also work.
-For a dairy-free recipe, omit the cheese topping or replace with DF cheese.
+- Cheese – I use whatever I have on hand, usually cheddar cheese, but Monterey jack cheese, pepper jack, or a Mexican blend cheese will also work.

 - Toppings – When serving offer whatever your family enjoys for tacos.
 Some popular choices include lettuce, pico de gallo, green onions, black olives, sour cream, salsa, or guacamole.